Measure the stair and purchase the stair railing

 The design we chose slightly exceeds the building codes in many regions.
 We extended the railing beyond both the top and the bottom steps.
 While this isn’t always possible, it allows you to grasp the railing sooner and hold on longer to maintain good balance.
-Before you go shopping for your rail, measure from the nosing of the top landing to the floor at the bottom of the stairs and add 2 ft.
-This is the length of rail material you’ll need.
+Before you go shopping for your handrails for stairs, measure from the nosing of the top landing to the floor at the bottom of the stairs and add 2 ft.
+This is the length of stair railing material you’ll need.
 You’ll find code-approved handrail and the other materials you’ll need at lumberyards and home centers.
-Hardwood rails like the oak rail we’re using are more expensive.
+Hardwood handrails for stairs like the oak stair railing we’re using are more expensive.
 Pine and poplar rails cost less.
-In addition to the rail, you’ll need handrail brackets, a package of two-part, 90-second epoxy, and about 4 ft. of 2x4.
-Buy enough brackets to install two at the top, one at the bottom and one every 48 in. between the top and the bottom.
+In addition to the stair railing, you’ll need handrail brackets, a package of two-part, 90-second epoxy, and about 4 ft. of 2×4.
+Buy enough brackets to install two at the top, one at the bottom and one every 48 in. between the top and the bottom of the stair railing.

 Start by finding and marking studs.
 In order to be safe, stair rails must be anchored securely to the wood framing behind the drywall or plaster.
 Here are a few tips for locating the studs.
 Start by inspecting the skirt board to see if you can detect a pattern of nails that may indicate studs.
 Then use a stud finder to verify the locations.
 Most studs are 16 in. on center, so once you find one, you can try measuring horizontally to locate the next one.
 When you find a stud, mark it with a strip of masking tape (Photo 1).
 We used blue tape for photo clarity, but easy-to-remove (low tack) masking tape would be a better choice to avoid damaging the paint or wallpaper.
 Mark every stud along the stairs plus one beyond the top and bottom risers.
 You’ll decide later which ones to use.
 Studs aren’t always where you want them.
 If no stud is available at the top, use metal toggle anchors to mount the bracket under the short horizontal section of rail.
 If the wall ends close to the top or bottom step, you won’t be able to extend the rail.
 Instead simply return it to the wall.

-In addition to finding the studs, you have to make marks at the top and bottom of the stairway to indicate the height of the rail above the stairs.
-To meet building code requirements, the rail should be mounted so that the top is 34 to 38 in. above the front edge of the stair nosings.
+In addition to finding the studs, you have to make marks at the top and bottom of the stairway to indicate the handrail height of the rail above the stairs.
+To meet building code requirements, the stair railing should be mounted so that the top of the handrail height is 34 to 38 in. above the front edge of the stair nosings.
 We chose 36 in.
-Photo 2 shows how to find this point at the top of the stair.
-Repeat the process on the bottom step.
-Later you’ll align the top of the rail with these marks and locate the rail brackets (Photo 7).
+Photo 2 shows how to find this handrail height point at the top of the stair.
+Repeat the handrail heigh process on the bottom step.
+Later you’ll align the top of the rail with these handrail height marks and locate the rail brackets (Photo 7).
 Then you’ll use the mark at the top to position the rail before you attach it to the brackets (Photo 7, close-up).

 To protect the wood from epoxy that may ooze out, wrap the rail ends with masking tape (Photo 6).
 Trim excess tape flush to the cut end with a sharp utility knife.
 Then carefully remove the tape after the epoxy has set for five minutes.
 The finished joint will probably require sanding to even up the edges.
 Do this after the epoxy hardens.